zerosonesfun/easy-self-hosted/README.md

 **[`^        back to top        ^`](#)**

-[Bookmarking](https://en.wikipedia.org/wiki/bookmarking) and [link aggregation](https://wiki) is used to save and share URLs (links) to places withing the World Wide Web.
+[Bookmarking](https://en.wikipedia.org/wiki/Social_bookmarking) and link aggregation is used to save and share URLs (links) to places within the World Wide Web.
 This could be a private repository with favorite links, or a public multi-user service.

 - [Placeholder](https://url.com) - Describe. ([Demo](#)), ([Source Code](#)) `license` `coding language`